• IRIS Center

 After making adaptations to an intervention, the teacher needs to collect and analyze progress monitoring data to determine how the student is responding to the intervention.
 To obtain a reliable estimate, he or she must collect data for a minimum of six weeks (or six data points if data are collected more than once per week).
 After graphing the data, the teacher can evaluate the student’s performance using the Four-Point Method, an easy method for examining the relationship between the four most recent data points and the goal line.
 The figures below illustrate how a teacher can interpret the information from the student’s graph using the Four-Point Method.

-This graphic illustrates student performance above the goal line.
-A diagonal red goal line rests beneath the student’s blue data line on a graph.
-The final four data points on the student’s line are circled.
-At all points, the student’s data line is above the goal line.
+Data points above goal line.
 If most of the four most recent data points are on or above the goal line, the student is demonstrating improved outcomes.
 The teacher should continue with the current instructional program.

-This graphic illustrates student performance below the goal line.
-A diagonal red goal line rests above the student’s blue data line on a graph.
-The final four data points on the student’s line are circled.
-At all points, the student’s data line is beneath the goal line.
+Data points below goal line.
 If most of the four most recent data points are below the goal line and data indicate that the child or student will not meet the benchmark, performance is not improving.
 It is time for the teacher to make an instructional change.

 For Your Information